dapf73/cv/sre.md

 Received 7 spot bonuses and 2 peer bonuses.
-Among the spot bonuses I've got a 2021 Q1 Team Titans Award for my case work closing P1 cases and a C19 Hard Work spot bonus for my contribution on supporting the critical rollout of COVID-19 governmnet web sites.
+Among the spot bonuses I've got a 2021 Q1 Team Titans Award for my case work closing P1 cases and a C19 Hard Work spot bonus for my contribution on supporting the critical rollout of COVID-19 government web sites.

 #### Mission Control Rotation with the IAM SRE team (06.2021 - 08.2021)